 - You will get a sample integration playbook to help you build core competencyCore CompetencyThe core competencies in business refer to its resources and unique fundamental capabilities that distinguish it from market competitors.
 It is an essential component of marketing strategy leading to brand recognition and business growth.
 The concept serves to be useful for companies focusing on multiple product lines and operating more than one business unit at a time. within companies.

 #7 – Mergers, Acquisitions, and Other Restructuring Activities

 by Donald DePamphilis

-Review: Most of the books talk about a series of topics which cover the whole processes in M&A. But this book is different.
+Review: Most of the books talk about a series of topics covering the whole process of M&A. But this book is different.
 It doesn’t only provide the step by step guide; it also provides an excellent process view.
-Moreover, this book can be read by anyone with a scientific bent of mind because this book has cited so many cases that you would easily be able to relate to them and create your learning blocks.
+Moreover, this book can be read by anyone with a scientific bent of mind because it has cited so many cases that you would easily relate to them and create your learning blocks.

 Best takeaways from this Top M&A book

-- The best part of this best mergers and acquisitions book is the recent case analyses which guide the present readers about how to do the whole thing in M&A.
+- The best part of this best mergers and acquisitions book is the recent case analyses that guide the present readers about doing the whole thing in M & M & M&A.

-- This book also includes recent researches which are very much relevant in the whole M&A process.
+- This book also includes recent research, which is very relevant in the M&A process.

-- Not only that you would also learn about M&A markets in 1970s, 80s & 90s so that you can compare with the present scenario and can understand how mergers and acquisitions have evolved over the years.
+- Not only that, but you would also learn about M & M & M&A markets in the 1970s, 80s & 90s to compare with the present scenario and understand how mergers and acquisitions have evolved over the years.

 #8 – Mergers and Acquisitions in a Nutshell